 Actions

-For most events, a predefined set of Actions need to be carried out to handle the situation.
-In SureView Ops, these actions are listed in the Alarm handling window on the right side of the screen.
 Actions with a red background are required, and need to be executed before closing out the event.
 Those with a gray background are optional.
 Actions can be "yes" or "no" questions; requests for input; instructions to dispatch a field officer; or simply a general instruction.

 Completed Actions will collapse to free up space on the Actions bar.
 It can be expanded again by simply clicking on the Action Plan title.